esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 > ## What if your team works on more than one project/product?
 >
-> If your team works on several projects/products, you can add one row for each
+> If your team works on several projects/products, you can add one row (Swim
-> of them.
-As an alternative, your team may decide to have time-boxed workflow
+> Lane) for each of them.
+As an alternative, your team may decide to have
-> and work on one project at a time, see the section "Combining Scrum and Kanban
+> time-boxed workflow and work on one project at a time, see the section
-> (Scrumban)" in this lesson.
+> "Combining Scrum and Kanban (Scrumban)" in this lesson.
 >
 {: .callout}

 ### Continuous improvement

-Cntinuous improvemnets can be achived by three elements: Commitment point, Work In Progress (WIP) Limits, and Delivery point.
+Continuous improvements can be achieved by three elements: Commitment point, Work In Progress (WIP) Limits, and Delivery point.

 #### Commitment point

 Teams often have a product (or project) backlog that includes some work-items.
-The commitment point is the moment when a work-item is picked up by the team, i.e. a card is moved from backlog to “To Do" column.
+The commitment point is the moment when a work-item from backlog is picked up by the team.
+In other words, a card is moved from backlog to “To Do" column.

 > ## Product backlog
 >